Dog Flu Outbreak In Michigan Worries Pet Owners

 All dog owners should also talk to their vet about getting their pets vaccinated for influenza.

-Additionally, day care and boarding centers for dogs, training facilities, groomers, and other places were the animals congregate are being advised to thoroughly clean and disinfect all areas to prevent the spreading of the flu.
+Additionally, day care and boarding centers for dogs, training facilities, groomers, and other places where the animals congregate are being advised to thoroughly clean and disinfect all areas to prevent the spreading of the flu.